MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 I’m mostly interested in the case when the text being extracted is handwritten.
-For typewritten text
+For typewritten or printed text
 I use
 [Tesseract](https://github.com/tesseract-ocr).

-Is it feasible to use OCR software for such a task?
+Is it feasible to use
+Vision API for this task?
 Tesseract works very well
-with typed text
-but does not seem to handle
+with typewritten or printed text but does not seem to handle handwriting as well.[^1]
-handwriting very well.[^1]
 Google’s Vision API,
 on the other hand,
 is able to extract handwritten text